 There are several tour options available and we were trying to figure out if this was the best tour for us.
-After much research, it came down to Norway in a Nutshell vs. Sognefjord in a Nutshell.
-See which tour we chose, which one is better, an honest review for both, and how to create the itinerary yourself!
+After a bit of research, it came down to Norway in a Nutshell vs. Sognefjord in a Nutshell.
+See which tour we chose, which one is better, an honest review for both, and how to create the itinerary yourself below!

 Norway in a Nutshell vs. Sognefjord in a Nutshell

-Furthermore, one beer in a supermarket will cost about $6 and $10 at the local pub.
+Furthermore, one beer in a supermarket will cost about USD 6, and USD 10 at the local pub.
 However, we didn’t come for the food and drinks, we were here for the fjords and the great outdoors.

 Sognefjord in a Nutshell Tour

 With the expensive prices hovering above us like a dark cloud, we were somewhat forced to do a quick tour of Norway.
 After a bit of research, we opted for the Sognefjord in a Nutshell tour, which travels through some of the country’s most spectacular fjord scenery.

 On the third day, we began the Sognefjord in a Nutshell Tour.
 You’re able to complete the tour in one day, but even for us that was moving too quickly, so we booked an overnight in Balestrand.

-How Much Did it Cost?
+How Much Did Our Trip Cost?

 Here’s the breakdown of exactly how much we paid for Norway in a Nutshell Tour (prices may vary based on exchange rates).
 Surprisingly, we departed Norway with our finances mostly intact and slightly thinner due to the high cost of food.
-By the time we made it to the Thon Hotel Bergen Airport, we were down to the last of our cheese sandwiches.
+By the time we made it to the Thon Hotel Bergen Airport (a good-budget hotel), we were down to the last of our cheese sandwiches.
 They started as ham and cheese, but eventually, we ran out of ham and didn’t want to take out a loan to purchase more cold cuts.
 We were lucky our stay included a free buffet breakfast.

 Cost of Food in Norway